Article I: The Mission of the Library’s Collections.

 - By creating specialized resources to meet the needs of District residents.

-The Library is responsible for providing library materials to residents and taxpayers of all ages, backgrounds and opinions.
-The Library does not seek to exert doctrinal influence over any person by excluding materials from the Library or by denying any citizen access to them.
-Therefore, the Library’s collection will represent broadly the views and preferences available in print, digital, and audiovisual materials, electronic information services and equipment.
-Available resources reflect the various levels of reading skills, language proficiency and subject familiarity present in the District.
-Separate collections are created to enhance accessibility.
+The Library is responsible for providing library materials to residents of all ages, backgrounds and opinions.
+The Library does not seek to exert doctrinal influence over any person by including or excluding materials from the Library or by providing or denying any citizen access to them.
+Therefore, the Library’s collection will represent broadly the views and preferences available in print, digital, and audiovisual materials, electronic information services and equipment .
+Available resources reflect the various levels of reading skills, language proficiency,subject familiarity and technical aptitude present in the District.
+Separate collections, such as local history, are created to enhance accessibility.
 The Library does not restrict any patrons from using any collection because of its content.
 Parents or guardians may decide that restrictions are appropriate for their children or wards under 18 years of age but they are responsible for imposing and enforcing those restrictions.
 Librarians do not have “in loco parentis” authority or responsibility.
 However, the Library has the authority to reasonably address the use of the Internet by minors.

 - Accuracy of information.